hku-ect/IsadoraUserActors/README.md

 ### OSC kinect XYZ

 This actor is used to receive OSC data with XYZ position values when a Kinect is connected via NiMate (https://ni-mate.com/download/)
-It is built as in shown in the tutorial bij Monty Martin (https://www.youtube.com/watch?v=AIZWkUs2bGA&feature=youtu.be&t=219) Change the channel value in (upperleft) to match the value of the bodypart labeld in the Stream Setup.
+It is built as shown in the tutorial bij Monty Martin (https://www.youtube.com/watch?v=AIZWkUs2bGA&feature=youtu.be&t=219) Change the channel value (upperleft) to match the value of the bodypart labeld in the Stream Setup.

 ### MovingHead_OSC_ECT_ion.iua